dvrzan/analyzar/README.md

     * [Swifter](https://github.com/mattdonnelly/Swifter)
     * [SwiftRichString](https://github.com/malcommac/SwiftRichString)
 * JSON parsing using Codable
+* HTTP requests with URLSession
 * Getting data from Twitter API
 * Searchbar advanced filtering options
 * Regular expressions for checking correct user input
-* Activity spinner using GCD
+* Activity spinner using DispatchQueue
-* In-app dark mode switch using UserDefaults
+* In-app dark mode switch with UserDefaults
 * Privacy Policy view using WebKit
+* Fully ready App Store app

+### Dependencies

+To successfully run the application on your machine you need to Sign up as a Twitter Developer and get the API keys.
+Create a new plist file called **APIKeys.plist** with 2 keys and assign those values to **API_KEY** and **API_SECRET_KEY**.
+Also check for any third-party libraries you might need to install.

  <br />
  <br />